 Bringing chemotherapy treatment closer to patients' homes

-The Mobile Chemotherapy Unit (MCU) is a purpose built vehicle on which Chemotherapy nurses from the Pembroke Unit at Salisbury NHS Trust will give chemotherapy and other supportive treatments.
+The Mobile Cancer Care (MCCU) is a purpose built vehicle on which Chemotherapy nurses from the Pembroke Unit at Salisbury NHS Trust will give chemotherapy and other supportive treatments.
 It is supported by the national cancer charity "Hope for Tomorrow".

-The MCU will travel from Salisbury to locations within the Salisbury NHS Foundation Trust catchment area: Wiltshire, Hampshire and Dorset.
+The MCCU will travel from Salisbury to locations within the Salisbury NHS Foundation Trust catchment area: Wiltshire, Hampshire and Dorset.

-The MCU will operate two days a week, however this may be reviewed to meet future service needs and developments.
+The MCCU operates 4 days a week (Tuesday - Fordingbridge, Wednesday - Gillingham, Thursday - Westbury, Friday - Gillingham) however this may be reviewed to meet future service needs and developments.

-Can all patients receive treatment on the MCU?
+Can all patients receive treatment on the MCCU?

 If you need a blood test before chemotherapy, you will need to arrange for this to be done either at your GP surgery or in the Pathology Department at the hospital.
 You will be given a blood test form at each treatment session in time for the next treatment.
 You need to have your blood taken at least 48 hours before your next treatment.
 This will ensure the results are available in time for your assessment and so that we may prepare the drugs you need.
 Without the blood results, the chemotherapy may not be prepared and treatment may be delayed.